-Washington, D.C.— Today, Congressman Bill Foster (IL-11) released the following statement commemorating the 48th anniversary of Medicare:
+Washington, DC— Today, Congressman Bill Foster (IL-11) released the following statement on the federal government shutdown:

 “The hardworking people of the 11th Congressional District are tired of this kind of brinksmanship, and so am I. It’s time to end the political grandstanding and get to work to reach an agreement.

 If Congress fails to reach a budget agreement by Monday, the federal government will shut down.